ferdie17/oci/README.md

 export TF_VAR_operating_system="Oracle Linux"
 export TF_VAR_operating_system_version="8"

+create a tfvarsenv.sh file outside of the repo dir, place it outside of the git repo directory so that it does not get saved in the repo.

+### 2.3 Make the script (tfvarsenv.sh) executable, then execute it.

 chmod 755 ~/tfvarsenv.sh
 . ~/tfvarsenv.sh

+### 2.3 Download the Terraform Providers.

 terraform init

+### 2.4 Perform Terraform pre-checks

 terraform plan

+### 2.4 Executre Terraform Actions and take of the 'compute_instance_ip' IP address (this is the VM's IP Address)

 terraform apply --auto-approve

 Apply complete!
 Resources: 6 added, 0 changed, 0 destroyed.